-[IRS update] Following several issues around payment of the original $500 dependent stimulus, the IRS has announced it will be sending catch-up checks to about 50,000 individuals whose portion of the Economic Impact Payment (EIP, or stimulus check) was diverted to pay their spouse’s past-due child support.
+[IRS update] Following several issues around payment of the dependent stimulus’, the IRS has announced it will be sending catch-up checks to about 50,000 individuals whose portion of the Economic Impact Payment (EIP, or stimulus check) was diverted to pay their spouse’s past-due child support.

 These catch-up payments are due to be issued in early-to-mid-September.
 They will be mailed as checks to any eligible spouse who submitted Form 8379, Injured Spouse Allocation, along with their 2019 federal income tax return, or in some cases, their 2018 return.
 These spouses do not need to take any action to get their money.
 The IRS will automatically issue the portion of the EIP that was applied to the other spouse’s debt.